 The project was designated MX-507 and ASA saw it as a long-range research project.
 The ASA researchers quickly decided to opt for a rotor-based machine.
-A design with 36-point rotors came on the forefront.
 They also had to design a completely new lightweight printing system, as the new machine was required to operate off-line and print out the messages on paper.
 Eventually, they were able to reduce a printer system to one quarter of its original size and weight.

 The Armed Forces Security Agency (AFSA) was created in 1949.
 It was the first American central cryptologic organization and one of its goals was to provide standardization of secure communications devices and to determine a general policy for crypto equipment.
 The research of the ASA was transferred to AFSA in December 1949.
 The MX-507 was renamed to AFSAM-7, which stands for Armed Forces Security Agency Machine No 7.

 With such a large organization as NATO, it was more than likely that this machine or its specifications would sooner or later reach Russian soil.
 The design had to resist by far any possible cryptanalytic attack by Soviet codebreakers, even when the technical details of the machine were disclosed.
 The security of the machine had to depend solely on the secrecy of the key settings, thus obeying Kerckhoffs well-known law on cryptography.